ArunPrasanthRaja/simple-spring-boot-docker/README.md

 Spring Boot 2.3.0.M1 has just been released and it brings with it some interesting new features that can help you package up your Spring Boot application into Docker images.

-Spring Boot supports creating docker images with spring-boot-mave-plugin in 2 ways as:
+Spring Boot supports creating docker images with spring-boot-maven-plugin in 2 ways as:
 - Buildpacks
 - Layered jars